 Over the past two decades, cancer research has led to significant improvements in cancer prevention, early detection, screening and treatment.
+As a result, nearly 107,000 lives have been saved.
 This has been possible because of you, our supporters, who help us fund and conduct world-class research.

 New Cancer Council NSW data looking at the changes in cancer incidence and mortality in Australia between 1996-2015 reveals how far we have come.

-Here are some key milestones that we’ve achieved in the last 20 years.
+Here are five life-saving milestones that we’ve achieved in the last 20 years.

 1. 106,903 Australian lives saved